minhhoangbui/minhhoangbui.github.io/_posts/2022-12-24-object-detection.md

 So why the heck spend time on this blog when YOLO is arguably the winner in this area?
 Well, I write this blog (as I said) to draw a clear boundary between SSD and YOLO and put my mind at ease.
 Also, for future interviews: people in the industry still like to ask about these topics.
 My next topic will be about Batch Norm.

 Since there are many versions of YOLO, I will choose YOLOv1 and YOLOv3 to talk about.
 And I focus only on 2 aspects: architecture input/output and loss function.
+This post covers both SSD and YOLO (v1 and v3) as representative anchor-based single-stage detectors, examining how each frames its output and trains its weights.

 ## I. Architecture Output